 Q: Has a woman won this before?

-Xaiani: In Brazil there had never been a female rider who won.
-My victory was the first time, and the Marcha has had several editions already!
+Xaiani: In Brazil there had never been a female rider who won the Marcha da Resistência.
+So my victory was the first time, and the competition has had several editions already!

 Q: What did it feel like when you won?

 Xaiani: I didn’t believe it at first because it was my dream come true!

-Q: What day during marcha was the most difficult for you and why?
+Q: What day during Marcha da Resistência was the most difficult for you and why?

 Xaiani: The last day was the hardest for my horse because she was tired, and we could not give up!
 The animals already endured tiring 14 days competing.
 On the final day they had to cover the last 40 kilometers to the finish line.

 Q: What was your training before the race?
 Did you ride a certain amount of kilometers a day to train?